 Dynamics Unified Service Desk: This solution file contains the primary Unified Service Desk entities that you configure to define the agent application experience.

-User Interface Integration for Dynamics 365 for Customer Engagement apps: This solution contains the underlying entities required by the Unified Service Desk configuration entities.
+User Interface Integration for the Common Data Service platform: This solution contains the underlying entities required by the Unified Service Desk configuration entities.

 Unified Service Desk comes with four sample applications.
 More information: Sample Unified Service Desk applications

-For information about the core Unified Service Desk concepts, see Core concepts for configuring Unified Service Desk.
+For information about the core Unified Service Desk concepts, see Components of Unified Service Desk.